 - Notably averted (or possibly inverted) a few times in Payback.
 Several people tell main character Porter (an Anti-Hero who verges on being a Villain Protagonist) that the Outfit will kill them if they talk to Porter.
 Porter's response is always the same; "What do you think I'm going to do to you?
 Worry about me."

 - Early in The World Is Not Enough, a character fears Renard so much that she commits suicide rather than be arrested.

 Bond: We can protect you!Her: Not from him!

-- In Timecop, one of the Big Bad's accomplices refuses to talk to the Time Police, because the worse they'll do to him is execute him as he is now, while the Big Bad can and will have him and his whole family Ret Gone if he talks.
+- In Timecop, one of the Big Bad's accomplices refuses to talk to the Time Police, because the worst they'll do to him is execute him as he is now, while the Big Bad can and will have him and his whole family Ret Gone if he talks.

 - This seems to be the case in The Usual Suspects when Kujan brings up Keyser Söze and Verbal reacts with stark terror.
 Subverted at the end when it's revealed that Verbal is Keyser Soze.

 - A Walk Among The Tombstones.
 One character does talk, but then kills himself immediately afterward, for fear of the punishment he'd face.